-Studio Gang’s award-winning designed Arkansas Museum of Fine Arts will open to the public in May 2022
+Studio Gang’s award-winning designed Arkansas Museum of Fine Arts will open to the public in the Fall of 2022

-The new Arkansas Museum of Fine Arts, currently under construction in Little Rock’s MacArthur Park, is on schedule to open to the public in May 2022.
+The new Arkansas Museum of Fine Arts, currently under construction in Little Rock’s MacArthur Park, is on schedule to open to the public in the Fall of 2022.

 The Museum’s signature roof – a flowing, folded plate concrete structure, blossoming out to the north and south – is now complete.
 The new roofline spans the length of the new 133,000-square-foot building, connecting new construction and renovated spaces to establish AMFA’s new architectural identity.